socadk/design-practice-repository/activities/SDPR-StepwiseServiceDesign.md

 -->

-1. *Understand the business problem as well as stakeholder wants and needs, including desired system qualities.* What should be done, and how?
+1. *Understand the business problem as well as stakeholder wants and needs, including desired system qualities.* What should be done, and how?  <!-- STX4ZIO: Compared to the other steps, this one is a bit "light", and provides no further hints.
+Also when looking at the figure above, we seem to be missing functional requirements, i.e, user stories, use cases, as outcomes of the first step. -->
 2. *Model the business domain and group related capabilities*, for instance by applying [tactic Domain-Driven Design (DDD)](DPR-TacticDDD.md) and [strategic DDD](DPR-StrategicDDD.md) (Vernon:2013).
 If "buy" or "rent" is an option (rather than "build" from scratch only), reverse engineer the interfaces and domain models of the existing systems to be bought or rented and integrated.
 3. *Split applications into frontends and backends*, again applying [strategic DDD](DPR-StrategicDDD.md) and/or other patterns for distributed computing while doing so (@Buschmann:2007).
 While designing, *capture the [architectural decisions](DPR-ArchitecturalDecisionCapturing.md) made* and *[model]((DPR-ArchitectureModeling.md)) the resulting architecture*. <!-- TODO (v2) add CSC a.k.a. layer-tier assignment activity, CM supports it with APP to SYSTEM BC transition -->
 4. *Create a [Candidate Endpoint List](../artifact-templates/SDPR-CandidateEndpointList.md)* that identifies potential API resources.
 For each candidate endpoint, *forsee a [Remote Facade](https://martinfowler.com/eaaCatalog/remoteFacade.html) that exposes [Data Transfer Objects](https://martinfowler.com/eaaCatalog/dataTransferObject.html)* in its request and response messages of the API operations) and assemble these facades into one or more [Service Layers](https://martinfowler.com/eaaCatalog/serviceLayer.html) to decouple the languages of frontends and backends (@Fowler:2002).
 Keep on deciding and capturing your architectural decisions. <!-- TODO (v2) list a few key ones in this step -->